cryptopp-modern/cryptopp-modern.com/content/docs/api/utilities/Compression.md

 3. If "A" produces smaller output, the secret token likely starts with "A"
 4. Repeat for each character position to recover entire token

+**Key takeaway:** If attacker-controlled input and secrets share a compressed-and-encrypted channel where the attacker can observe lengths, treat that as unsafe by default (CRIME/BREACH-style risk).

 ## Performance

 ### Compression Speed (approximate)